Dr Tyrrell's Tips on Staying Healthy

 Don’t smoke - it smells and is the most unhealthy activity of all impacting on cancer risk, heart disease risk and mental functioning.

-8 units of alcohol a week is healthy for the heart – the maximum recommended units for a woman is 14 units a week and for a man 21 units a week.
+8 units of alcohol a week is healthy for the heart – the maximum recommended units for a woman or woman is now 14 units a week.

 Learn to relax - consider Yoga or meditation if stress is taking hold.
 Exercise releases endorphins to help relax and elevate mood.
 Athletes often become addicted to these natural highs.

 Share your fears and worries with friends or family – a problem shared is a problem halved.
 When listening it may not be necessary to offer advice, just allow the individual to talk and offload.